The Emigrants (1971 film): Plot

-In 1844, the Nilsson family lives on a small farm in the woods at Korpamoen in Ljuder Parish in the Swedish province of Småland.
-The eldest son, Karl Oskar, takes charge of the farm after his father, Nils, is injured when moving a large rock.
-Karl Oskar marries Kristina Johansdotter, and she moves to Korpamoen to live with him and his parents.
-In the following years, Karl Oskar and Kristina start a family, starting with Anna, who is followed by Johan, Marta and Harald.
-The family struggles with rock filled fields, poor weather, and bad harvests, leaving them hungry and in debt.
-Kristina rebukes Karl Oskar for his irreligious attitude, which she thinks is the cause of some of their troubles.
+In 1844, the Nilsson family lives on a small farm in Korpamoen in Ljuder Parish in the Swedish province of Småland.
+Eldest son, Karl Oskar, runs the farm after his father, Nils, is injured.
+Karl Oskar marries Kristina Johansdotter.
+In the following years, Karl Oskar and Kristina have four children, Anna, Johan, Märta and Harald.
+The family struggles with rock-filled fields, poor weather, and bad harvests, leaving them hungry and in debt.
+Kristina rebukes Karl Oskar for his irreligious attitude, partially blaming it for causing their problems.

-Karl Oskar's daydreaming and bookish younger brother, Robert, tired of being overworked and regularly beaten as an indentured farmhand at Aron's farm, reads about how wonderful life is in America and decides he is going to emigrate.
-He asks Arvid, his friend and fellow farmhand, to come with him, and Arvid eagerly agrees, but the pair's hopes are dashed when they realize they can not afford their passage.
-Robert confronts Karl Oskar about selling his share of the family farm, only to find that Karl Oskar has also privately been considering the idea of going to America.
-Kristina is unenthusiastic about the move, despite the potential for a better life, because she does not want to leave her homeland and has concerns about the arduous journey that would be required.
-However, when Anna dies after gorging herself on uncooked porridge, which expands and damages her stomach, Kristina, devastated by the loss, agrees to Karl Oskar's plan and they begin making preparations to leave Sweden.
+Karl Oskar's daydreaming and bookish younger brother, Robert, tired of being overworked and regularly beaten as an indentured farmhand at Aron's farm, reads about how wonderful America is and decides to emigrate.
+He asks Arvid, his fellow farmhand, to come with him.
+Arvid agrees, but their hopes are dashed upon realizing they are unable to afford passage.
+Robert wants to sell his share of the family farm to Karl Oskar, only to learn that Karl Oskar has also considered going to America.
+Despite the potential for a better life, Kristina is unenthusiastic, not wanting to leave her homeland and concerns about the arduous journey.
+However, when daughter Anna dies after gorging on uncooked porridge that ruptures her stomach, a devastated Kristina agrees to Karl Oskar's plan to leave Sweden.

-Meanwhile, Danjel Andreasson, Kristina's uncle, is being persecuted by Brusander, the local provost, for rejecting the official religion and holding fundamentalist religious services in his home.
-He and his wife, Inga-Lena, and four young children are sentenced to exile, so he decides to join Karl Oskar in his move to America.
-Ulrika of Västergöhl, a former prostitute who is one of Danjel's followers, and her illegitimate sixteen-year-old daughter, Elin, also decide to come along, and Jonas Petter, a friend and neighbor of Karl Oskar, expresses an interest in making the trip to escape his unhappy marriage.
-Robert is even able to persuade Danjel to hire Arvid and pay his fare.
-The night before the departure, Kristina reveals to Karl Oskar that she is pregnant.
+Meanwhile, Danjel Andreasson, Kristina's uncle, is being persecuted by Brusander, the local provost, for rejecting the official religion and holding fundamentalist religious services at his home.
+He and his wife, Inga-Lena, and their four young children are exiled, so they join Karl Oskar in his move to America.
+Ulrika of Västergöhl, a former prostitute who is one of Danjel's followers, and her illegitimate sixteen-year-old daughter, Elin, also join them, and Jonas Petter, a neighbor, is interested to escape his unhappy marriage.
+Robert is able to persuade Danjel to hire Arvid and pay his fare.
+Before their departure, Kristina tells Karl Oskar she is pregnant.